We appreciate the elevated tone of the latest NRC report about safety issues at SONGS, but personally it was

 receipt and review of SCE?s response, we will determine if a meeting is

-and schedule, and the NRC?s planned
+needed to discuss SCE?s approach and schedule, and the NRC?s planned

 oversight.